20 Best Ninja Foodi Recipes | Air Fry, Pressure Cook & More

 Can you use the Ninja Foodi as just an air fryer?

-Yes — the Ninja Foodi has a dedicated Air Crisp function that works exactly like a standalone air fryer.
+Yes — absolutely.
+The Ninja Foodi has a dedicated Air Crisp function that works exactly like a standalone air fryer.
 You can use all standard air fryer recipes in it without any modification.
 The advantage is the TenderCrisp function, which lets you pressure cook first for tenderness, then air crisp for a crispy exterior.
 If you only ever use Air Crisp, you own a very good air fryer with extra capacity; TenderCrisp is the bonus that justifies the higher price point.

 What is TenderCrisp on the Ninja Foodi?

-TenderCrisp is Ninja’s term for a two-step cooking method unique to the Foodi: you pressure cook the food first (making it juicy and tender by forcing steam into the meat fibers), then switch to the crisping lid to brown and caramelize the outside.
+TenderCrisp is Ninja’s proprietary two-step cooking method unique to the Foodi: you pressure cook the food first (making it juicy and tender by forcing steam into the meat fibers), then switch to the crisping lid to brown and caramelize the outside.
 It is ideal for ribs, whole chicken, chicken thighs, and any cut where you want fall-off-the-bone tenderness with a visually appealing, crispy crust.
 Neither pressure cooking nor air frying alone delivers both qualities simultaneously.

 What Ninja Foodi model is best for beginners?